 A set of twins joined at the top of the head have been successfully separated following pioneering surgery at Great Ormond Street Hospital (GOSH).

-Separating sisters Safa and Marwa Ullah required three major operations and a number of small procedures.
-The major operations totalled more than 50 hours of surgery time, took place over a four-month period and involved a 100-strong team at the world leading hospital.
+Separating sisters Safa and Marwa Ullah required three major operations and a number of lesser procedures.
+The major operations totalled more than 50 hours of surgery time, took place over a four-month period and involved a 100-strong team at the world-leading hospital.
 The first operation took place in October 2018 and the last operation, which saw the girls finally separated, took place on 11 February this year.

 The two-year-olds from Charsadda in Pakistan, who were born by caesarean section, were craniopagus twins which means they were fused at the head – an incredibly rare condition.

 Due to GOSH’s reputation as one of the only hospitals in the world with the expertise and experience to separate and care for craniopagus twins, the girls were brought to the London-based hospital from Pakistan for treatment when they were 19-months old.

 The GOSH surgical and medical team, who also successfully separated craniopagus twins in 2011 and 2006, had the expertise and facilities to meticulously plan and carry out the series of complex and challenging operations and provide the high-level care Safa and Marwa needed.

 GOSH experts used cutting-edge technology such as Virtual Reality (VR) and 3D printing to decide the best strategy and optimise chances of success.
 An exact replica of the girls’ anatomy was created in VR to help the surgeons visualise and understand the complex skulls and spatial relation between brains and blood vessels.
 3D plastic models of the brains, skulls and blood vessels were then printed for practicing the surgery and building cutting guides to make the operations as smooth as possible.